-I watch tons of other artists, I read articles, I go out, I talk with others… so living a life is an inspiration itself.
+I watch tons of other artists, I read articles, I go out, I talk with others… so living life is an inspiration itself.
 I had these creative tensions ever since I remember.
-I wanted to do something just because I had this inner need to create so anything can bring an unexpected associations.
+I wanted to do something just because I had this inner need to create so anything can bring an unexpected association.

 Even a dog, coffee with a friend, people on the streets.
 That´s also a reason why I make notes all the time.
 Sometimes they get unused for years and then suddenly I find a great way to apply them.

 8. Your advice to other aspiring photographers?